necolas/idiomatic-css/README.md

 documentation.
 It can include example HTML, URLs, or any other information that is deemed necessary or useful.

+“<element>”: This is an element named “element”, e.g., “<body>”.

+“#id”: This is an id named “id”, e.g., “#header”.

+“.class”: This is a class named “class”, e.g., “.column-12”.

-@element This is a element named “element”.
+“:property”: This is a property named “property”, e.g., “:padding-top”.

+“'value'”: This is a value, e.g., “'3.1416em'”.

-@todo This is a todo statement that describes an atomic task to be completed at a later date.
-It wraps after 80 characters and following lines are indented by 2 spaces.
+“TODO”: This is a todo statement that describes an atomic task to be completed at a later date.
+It wraps after 80 characters and following lines are indented by 2 spaces, e.g., “TODO: Finish this style guide before 2022.”.

 */